 SOS Children's Villages in Canada:

 SOS Children's Villages started to become active in Canada in 1969 when "Friends of SOS Children's Villages" was officially founded.
-At the moment, our organisation is supporting Canadian children and young people via our SOS Children's Village programme in British Columbia, which includes an SOS Children's Village (what is an SOS Children's VIllage?) and an SOS Social Centre.
+At the moment, our organisation is supporting Canadian children and young people via our SOS Children's Village program in British Columbia, which includes an SOS Children's Village (what is an SOS Children's VIllage?) and an SOS Social Centre.

-The organisation works closely with the Ministry of Children and Family Development and other social service agencies to create various opportunities, programmes and services for the children entrusted to it to become balanced, responsible, contributing members of society.
+The organisation works closely with the Ministry of Children and Family Development and other social service agencies to create various opportunities, programs and services for the children entrusted to it to become balanced, responsible, contributing members of society.

 Situation of the children in Canada: